The definitive guide to SLAM & mobile mapping

 Where a terrestrial scanner captures each measurement point once during a scan, a SLAM system automatically captures each measurement numerous times, from multiple angles, as you move through the asset.

 This gives the post-processing software a large set of possible x, y, and z values for each point.
-It performs complex analysis on these values, enabling it reduce or even eliminate uncertainty that arises from physical phenomena like sensor noise.
+It performs complex analyses on these values, enabling it reduce or even eliminate uncertainty that arises from physical phenomena like sensor noise.

 The result?
 It can produce a point cloud that is more accurate than the sensor is specified for.